These are the best places to travel this summer

 The vibe: living history, impressive architecture

 Historic reenactments occur year-round, particularly on and around Aviles Street.
-Purported to be the oldest street in the country, Aviles is home to several landmark sites.
-This includes Flagler College and the Lightner Museum, both built by financier Henry Flagler in 1888.
+Purported to be the oldest street in the country, Aviles is home to several landmark sites, such as Flagler College and the Lightner Museum, both built by financier Henry Flagler in 1888.

-Learn more about local history at Fountain of Youth Archaeological Park.
-It's the site of the spring once believed to be the Fountain of Youth.
-Don’t skip Lincolnville, either.
-This Black neighborhood was settled by formerly enslaved people in 1866.
-The Lincolnville Museum & Cultural Center on MLK Avenue honors their place in history.
+Learn more about local history and take a sip at the Fountain of Youth Archaeological Park – it's the site of the spring once believed to be the Fountain of Youth.
+Don’t skip Lincolnville when you're in town.
+This Black neighborhood was settled by formerly enslaved people in 1866 and the Lincolnville Museum & Cultural Center on MLK Avenue honors their place in history.

-For snacks and souvenirs, stroll down the pedestrian-only St. George Street.
-Plus, find great antiquing on San Marcos Avenue.
-Learn more with this guide on the top things to do in St Augustine.
+For snacks and souvenirs, stroll down the pedestrian-only St. George Street and then discover some great antiquing on San Marcos Avenue.

 2. Bisbee, Arizona